Greenwald defiant after 'grotesque' threats over Brazil's Car Wash leaks

 While the leaks have been a blow to Moro's reputation, some analysts have downplayed the potential fall-out from the scandal given the popularity of Moro, who is seen by many as an anti-corruption crusader.

-Bolsonaro, who has been uncharacteristically silent on Twitter over the leak, attended a football game with Moro on Wednesday in a sign of his support.
+In his first public comments on the issue Thursday, Bolsonaro praised Moro for the "priceless" work he did fighting corruption, local media reported.

-Greenwald said he had not expected Moro to resign after the initial reports, but questioned whether the minister could hang on to his job or be effective as The Intercept publishes more material.
+Greenwald questioned whether the minister could hang on to his job as The Intercept publishes more material.

 "The main victims of what we are revealing is Brazilian society... and the people who were punished and imprisoned by a process that was clearly run by people who had no regard for the rules that they are required to abide by," said Greenwald.